-Prometeia is a company specialised in Consulting and Economic Research, with more than 700 professionals in 5 Countries worldwide.
+Prometeia is a company specialised in Consulting and Economic Research, with more than 900 professionals worldwide.
 It is currently active in Eastern Europe, in the Middle East and in Africa.
-Besides operating from the Italian offices of Bologna, Milan and Rome, it is also present in Moscow, Istanbul, Beirut and London.
+Besides operating from the Italian offices of Bologna, Milan and Rome, it is also present in Moscow, Istanbul, Cairo, Zurich and London.
 Born in 1974 as an Economic Forecasting Association, in 1981 it broadened its scope so as to provide analysis-oriented services to companies and financial intermediaries.
 As from the 90s, Prometeia's activity has become increasingly oriented towards the integration of research, analysis, consulting and the processing of software systems.
 This unique offer has made it a leader in Italy in solutions for Risk and Wealth Management, Financial consulting for institutional investors, aside from a key Business Consulting company.

 In conducting its activity in full respect of its founding corporate values, namely ethics, independence, behavioural transparency, Prometeia aims to:

 The Mission and all related values

 Prometeia's mission represents not just the aspirations of the company, but it is also what sets it apart from all other companies.

 The future belongs to those who already have it inside.

 This is why our mission is to be a company endowed with unique expertise, in order to grow together with our clients in the long term, to envisage with them the most ambitious goals and devise for their benefit the best solutions for attaining such goals.

 In order to do so, we have created a place where people, all together, are constantly inspired, innovative in thought and actions, entrepreneurs within their spirit, ever-ready to dismiss the most predictable, albeit shortest, path.
 These are the foundations of our reputation.

 Because the future belongs to those who succeed in changing the present.